 With no architecture training (at the time), Schols spent 8 months building the structure himself (with occasional help from family and friends).
-He set each shell on 8 small wheels which fit into tracks in a wooden platform.
-Into the floor he built-in pop-up beds and cabinets to hide outlets and he even had plans for a pop-out bathtub.
+He set each shell on 8 small wheels that fit into tracks in a wooden platform.
+Into the floor, he built-in pop-up beds and cabinets to hide outlets and he even had plans for a pop-out bathtub.

 Though after his mother and guests slept on the pop-up beds a few times they deemed them uncomfortable and he replaced them with furniture from the neighbor (who just happens to be designer Piet Hein Eek).